axieinfinity/ronin-documentation/docs/CONTRIBUTING.md

 ### Directories

 * Content is written in Markdown files, which reside in the `/docs` directory.
-* Inside each directory is an `assets` directory where screenshots and diagrams are stored.
+* Screenshots and diagrams are stored in `assets` directories throughout the `/docs` folder.
 * Markdown files contain [front matter](https://docusaurus.io/docs/next/create-doc#doc-front-matter).
-* The files in the `/docs` directory are further organized by category as described in the following table:
+* The files in the `/docs` are further organized by category as described in the following table:

 | Directory              | Purpose                                                                                                         |